mfedoriv/LinearRegression/README.md

 # Linear Regression
-Implementation of simple one variable Linear Regression with gradient search.
+Implementation of simple one variable Linear Regression with gradient descent.